| How to pronounce English like a native

 the neighbouring consonants) or get dropped altogether from

+the utterance.
 2).
 And some of the vowels in them

 get weakened or dropped from the utterance.
+Phonetic changes like these are quite normal

 in all styles of speech in English — formal, informal